MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

     * GPX layer.
 The GPX layer is currently mainly controlled via the entries in the GPS menu.
         * Change style.
 Show the layer styling dialog.
     * Photo, Grid and Task layers.
         * Disable.
-Turn this layer off, needs to be re-anbled via proferences.
+Turn this layer off, needs to be re-enbled via preferences.
 For the tasks and photo layers this will free resources if the app is exited and re-started.
 * "+" button:
     * Load GeoJSON layer.
 Loads a GeoJSON layer from a file, any existing one will be replaced.
     * Map background.
 Shown if the background layer has been disabled, allows the same selection as from the preferences screen.